fumyskin/RV32I_CPU/README.md

-# RVI32_CPU
+# RVI32_CPU_GPU_FPGA
-Implementation of a CPU processor in VHDL
+Implementation of a CPU processor in VHDL with GPU FMA blocks to display the Mandelbrot set

-This is the draft of the github repository for the CPU simulation.
-Further requirenments for specifications will be added here as specifications are given